unibonn/puppet-shibboleth/README.md

 ### Parameters for `shibboleth::attribute_map`

-* `map_uri` Sets the URI for downloading the Attribute map from.
+* `map_url` Sets the URL for downloading the Attribute map from.
 There is no default, and this parameter is required.
 * `map_dir` Sets the directory into which the attribute map is downloaded, defaults to `shibboleth::conf_dir`
 * `max_age` Sets the maximum age in days for the Attribute map before downloading and replacing it, defaults to `21` days